Reference

 RAW drive

-RAW is not a file system — it is the label an operating system applies when it cannot recognize a valid one on a partition.
+RAW is not a file system.
+It is the label an operating system applies when it cannot recognize a valid one on a partition.
 Windows shows RAW in Disk Management; macOS shows an unmountable or unformatted volume.
-The underlying data is usually still present, with only the file system header or partition entry preventing normal access, which is why a RAW drive can often be scanned and recovered.
+The underlying data is usually still present, with only the file system header or partition entry blocking normal access, which is why a RAW drive can often be scanned and recovered.

 TRIM